The conditional system allows you to check for multiple conditions in other elements so you can create more complex forms.

 The blue section is the first condition which reads like this: “Show element HTML (html) when the selected ID of the current element (Fruits) is apple“.
 Whenever the checkbox with the ID apple is selected, the first condition is true.

-The blue button in the green square adds another conditional row where you are able to select a different element and compare its value.
+The blue button in the green square adds another conditional row where you can select a different element and compare its value.

 The red section is the second condition which compares the value from the selected element, Vegetables, with the custom value spinach.